How much cash do heirs get?

 Do you have any million dollar cases?
 I want one of those (at least one, maybe more)!

-Don’t buy that Rolls Royce yet.
+Don’t quit your job and buy that Rolls Royce yet.
 We wish we had those kind of cases.

 Attorneys and traditional heir hunters usually get those estates tied up in court for months, sometimes years, often before the obituaries are even published.